Jesus gave the Lord's Prayer as a model of how to pray.

 'Our Father in heaven,

-may your name always be kept holy.
+may your name be honored.

-May your kingdom come
+May your kingdom come.

-and what you want be done,
+May what you want to happen be done

-Forgive us for our sins,
+Forgive us our sins,

 The Lord's Prayer reminds us that we should focus on praising and respecting God for His perfection (holiness).
 Our choices and attitudes should tell people, "I love and honor the one, great God."
 We should ask for God's rule over us and for His plans to happen.
 The next part of the prayer asks, "Give us the food we need for each day."
 God provides for our needs, like food and clothes, as we rely on Him every day.

 We should forgive people who have hurt us because God offers forgiveness of our sins through Jesus.
 Jesus died on the cross to take the punishment for all who trust Him.
 The last part of the Lord's Prayer tells us to pray for God to give us strength to obey, even when tempted to sin.